Ludovicdevillelongue/Python-for-Finance/README.md

 # Python-for-Finance

-learn how to use python for corporate and market finance
+Learn how to use python for corporate and market finance